apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 helm search repo apache
 ```

-If three products can be queried, the release is successful, and `helm repo add` and `helm search repo` will be verified according to the verification value in index.yaml
+If three products can be queried, the release is successful, and `helm repo add` and `helm search repo -l` will be verified according to the verification value in index.yaml

 ```shell